avnet-iotconnect/proteus-neai-demo/README.md

 * Back in the *Proteus-NEAI-Demo-main* directory, open up the file *config.py* in a generic text editor.

-* To find your CPID and Environment, navigate to your main IoTConnect dashboard page, hover your curson over the gear icon on the tollbar located on the far-left side of the page, and then click "Key Vault":
+* To find your CPID and Environment, navigate to your main IoTConnect dashboard page, hover your cursor over the gear icon on the tollbar located on the far-left side of the page, and then click "Key Vault":

 <img src=".//media/image9.png"/>